daniel-beet/acme.sh.wiki-clone/DNS-manual-mode.md

 ```

 2. Please add the TXT record to your DNS records.
 This step is required every time you renew your certificate.
+With DNS api mode, this step can be automated.

 3. Now retry with `--renew` command.